Carl Pavano: Florida Marlins

-Pavano was traded to the Florida Marlins in the middle of the 2002 season (with Graeme Lloyd, Mike Mordecai and Justin Wayne) for Cliff Floyd, Wilton Guerrero and Claudio Vargas.
+The Expos traded Pavano to the Florida Marlins in the middle of the 2002 season (with Graeme Lloyd, Mike Mordecai and Justin Wayne) for Cliff Floyd, Wilton Guerrero, and Claudio Vargas.

-Despite having been plagued by injuries, Pavano became an important part of Florida's starting rotation and had a highly successful postseason in 2003 for the World Series champion Marlins.
+Despite being plagued by injuries, Pavano became an important part of Florida's starting rotation and had a highly successful postseason in 2003 for the World Series champion Marlins.
 He started Game 4 of the Series against the Yankees, holding New York to one run over eight innings in a game the Marlins would go on to win, 4–3, in extra innings.

 Pavano followed up his playoff exploits with his best season to date in 2004, posting an 18–8 record and a 3.00 ERA.

 New York Yankees

 Pavano became a free agent following the season and, despite receiving bigger offers from Boston, Detroit, and Cincinnati, chose to accept a four-year contract worth $39.95 million with the New York Yankees on December 20, 2004.

-Pavano began the 2005 season with quality starts in seven of his first 10 appearances, compiling a 4–2 record and a 3.69 ERA.
+Pavano began the 2005 season with quality starts in seven of his first 10 appearances, with a 4–2 record and a 3.69 ERA.
 However, in June of that year, he injured his right shoulder and went on the disabled list.
 Pavano made 17 starts and finished 4–6 with a 4.77 ERA.
 The Yankees expected him to be healthy for the 2006 season, but Pavano began the season on the disabled list after bruising his buttocks in a spring training game.
-He did not pitch at all in the Majors in 2006, making only minor league rehab starts.
+He did not pitch at all in the majors in 2006, making only minor league rehab starts.
 On August 15, 2006, Pavano broke two ribs in an automobile accident after he hit another vehicle with his Porsche in West Palm Beach, Florida.
 His girlfriend at the time, Gia Allemand, was with him in the car.
 However, he did not tell the Yankees about the incident until August 28, the day they informed him that they planned for him to come off the disabled list to play that Thursday.

-In spring training in 2007, Yankees pitcher Mike Mussina said that Pavano needed to prove that he wanted to pitch for the team.
-Mussina said he did not believe he was the only Yankee who felt this way.
+During spring training in 2007, teammate Mike Mussina said that Pavano needed to prove that he wanted to pitch for the team and that he did not believe he was the only Yankee who felt this way.
 "It didn't look good from a player's and teammate's standpoint," Mussina said of Pavano's injuries.
 "Was everything just coincidence?
 Over and over again?
 I don't know."
 Manager Joe Torre explained that the amount of work Pavano needed to do in repairing his clubhouse image was "sizable."